jyron/Portfolio/index.md

 ## Project

 Since having my Mac stolen in __August 2018__ I have taken time to repurpose old pcs and laptops with lightweight, usable linux distros (Ubuntu, openSuse, etc) and donate them to students who want to learn coding.
-If you would like to help donate laptops to aspiring student coders, contact me.
+If you would like to help donate laptops to aspiring student coders, contact me!